General Butt Naked: Later life

-In 2016, Blahyi claimed in an interview with Reuters that JAV had helped train approximately 1,000 veterans of the Liberian civil wars and street children in activities such as farming and bricklaying since it was founded, but had been hamstrung by a lack of funds.
+In 2016, Blahyi claimed in an interview with Reuters that JAV had helped train roughly 1,000 veterans of the Liberian civil wars and street children in activities such as farming and bricklaying since it was founded, but had been hamstrung by a lack of funds.
 His request for a donation of 500,000 dollars was met with criticism by segments of the Liberian public, though the head official of Liberia's National Human Rights Commission informed Reuters that as JAV was "intended to help young people", the government "should encourage him to continue".
 In the same year, the journalist Damon Tabor investigated JAV for The New Yorker, and was told by an enrollee that Blahyi was embezzling the programme's funds, mistreated JAV's enrollees and used them as props for Western reporters.
 Blahyi denied the allegations, though he did admit to reneging on some of the promises made to enrollees, but justified it by stating: "The [enrollees] are very young...
 I know what is good for them."

 Blahyi has repeatedly advocated for the establishment of a war crimes trial to try former combatants such as himself.
 In May 2024, President Joseph Boakai passed an executive order to establish a war crimes court for such a purpose, though as of April 2025 no such court has been actually established.
 In February 2025, Blahyi, who had been undergoing treatment at the John F. Kennedy Medical Center due to complications with his kidneys, was transferred to Kenya for advanced care.
 Liberian newspaper The New Dawn noted that Blahyi's medical complications mirrored similar issues faced by other former Liberian warlords, including Prince Johnson, who died on 28 November 2024 at a hospital in Paynesville.
 These developments have sparked concerns among the Liberian public, some of whom have claimed that Blahyi's reported health issues and move to Kenya are intended to help him evade justice if the Boakai administration actually establishes a war crimes court.